How ChexSystems Impacts Your Business

 Other Bank Account Reporting Agencies

-While this article covers how ChexSystems impacts your business, it isn’t the only tool used by banks to investigate potential banking customers.
-Even if your business bank doesn’t use ChexSystems, it may be using a similar system to detect fraud and report negative transactions.
+While this article covers how ChexSystems impacts your business, it is not the only tool banks use to investigate potential banking customers.
+Even if your business bank doesn’t use ChexSystems, it may use a similar system to detect fraud and report negative transactions.
 Two other commonly-used systems are Early Warning Services (EWS) and TeleCheck.

-An entity owned by Fiserv Inc, TeleCheck assists retailers, banks, and other businesses with fraud reduction and other risks involved with payment acceptance and account opening.
+- TeleCheck is an entity owned by Fiserv Inc. It assists retailers, banks, and other businesses with fraud reduction and other risks involved with payment acceptance and account opening.

 Frequently Asked Questions (FAQs)

 Yes, you can still open a business account if you are in ChexSystems, but it may be difficult.
-Some banks may deny you any account until the items on your report are resolved, whereas others allow you to open a business account without going through ChexSystems, such as Bluevine.
+Some banks may deny you any account until the items on your report are resolved.
+In contrast, others, such as Bluevine, allow you to open a business account without going through ChexSystems.

 While having issues with ChexSystems could cause a bank to deny a business account, there could be other reasons.
 Poor personal or business credit scores could also cause a bank to decline a business.
 In addition, businesses without all the proper paperwork for their organization type could be denied an account.